THERE'S AN ART TO BEING A DOG

 All my products carry a lifetime warranty and are guaranteed to make you smile.

-I’m based in Kogarah, NSW, which is 14km south of Sydney’s CBD.
-I service within 30km of Kogarah and if you are located further away and would like me to come to you, there is a travel fee of $1 per km in excess of 30km plus any relevant tolls.
+I service within 30km of Wootton and Kogarah and if you are located further away and would like me to come to you, there is a travel fee of $1 per km in excess of 30km plus any relevant tolls.
 If you would prefer to not pay a travel fee, you can select one of the great locations in my area.

-I also service the NSW Central Coast as we spend a lot of time up at Long Jetty where we have family and travel within a 30km radius of Long Jetty is included.
+I also service Newcastle and the Central Coast as we spend a lot of time up at Long Jetty where we have family and travel within a 30km radius of Long Jetty or Newcastle CBD is included.
 There is a travel fee of $1 per km in excess of 30km.
-Central Coast sessions are available every month of the year so get in touch to find out if I have a time to suit.
+Central Coast and Newcastle sessions are available every month of the year so get in touch to find out if I have time to suit.

 Dogs make up the majority of my pet photography sessions, but I love photographing all types of animals and birds, both domestic and in the wild.